jaki10/instant-payment-app/README.md

 - Beside the unit tests there should be some integration tests as well testing the integration between the app and the database layer (we can for instance use a h2 database for this purpose)
 - Maybe we can also have a Notification entity and the corresponding NOTIFICATIONS database table where the Kafka consumer service can save the notification data to be send to the receiver part
 - Store the .env file with all the configurations (especially passwords) in a separate, non-public config repository
+- Making a multi-stage Dockerfile to containerize Maven Build as well